 Signed experiments cannot be edited.
 Comments can still be written in the discussion thread.
 The signature can be reverted, making it editable again.

-2. Once the experiment is signed, a pop up window will open with the option to add your comments.
+2. Once the document is signed, a pop up window will open with the option to add a comment.
 In addition, an indication with the signer's name and time of signing will appear under the experiment's name in green, and a notice is sent to the account's owner and members with witnessing privileges.

-3. When the member with witnessing privileges access the signed experiment, there are two options: either to witness, locking it permanently or reject it, reverting the signature and make it editable again, with the option to add comments fo each choice.
+3. When the member with witnessing privilege opens the experiment, there are two options: either to witness, locking it permanently or to reject it, reverting the signature and making editable again.

-For every signing, witnessing and rejecting actions a password login is required:
+For every signing, witnessing and rejecting actions the login credentials are required.